KeithWilliamsGMIT/Theory-Of-Algorithms/README.md

     ```

 # Conclusion
 This was my first experience with using a functional programming language.
 Although we did not use it to build a full application, it did provide an insight into functional programming, which requires a different mindset than when programming in an imperative language such as Java.
 In many ways I found functional programming to be much more simple.
 Besides Racket, I found the problems themselves really interesting, many of which are common calculations performed by computers, but which I have never implemented myself or understood the importance of.
+I also felt that the scope of these problems was just right for a semester long module.
 After completing this module I feel that I have gained a better understanding, not only of functional programming, but programming as a whole.

 ### References
 + [Racket](https://racket-lang.org/)